dQw4w9WgXcQ/osrs-pathfinder/README.md

 # OSRS Pathfinder

-OSRS Pathfinder is a service that helps bots navigate around Old School Runescape.
+OSRS Pathfinder is a REST service that serves shortest paths between two locations in Old School Runescape.

-It generates a pathfinding graph from data extracted from the game's cache files.

 Handles doors, stairs, ships, dungeons, teleports, and other links.

+The pathfinding graph is generated from data extracted from the game's cache files.

 Demonstrated at [osrspathfinder.github.io](https://osrspathfinder.github.io/).